 Preauthorization - A decision by GlobalHealth that a healthcare service, treatment plan, Prescription Drug or Durable Medical Equipment is Medically Necessary.
 This is sometimes called prior authorization, prior approval, or precertification.
 GlobalHealth may require Preauthorization for certain services before a Member receives them, except in an emergency.
-Preauthorization isn't a promise that GlobalHealth will cover the cost.
+Preauthorization is not a guarantee of payment.